ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Clients consuming problem details MUST ignore any such extensions that they don't recognize; this allows problem types to evolve and include additional information in the future.

-Future updates to this specification might define additional members that are available to all problem types.
+Future updates to this specification might define additional members that are available to all problem types, distinguished by a name starting with "\*".
 To avoid conflicts, extension member names SHOULD NOT start with the "*" character.

 # Defining New Problem Types {#defining}